Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 Make sure that these URLs have the proper domain name and are configured to use HTTPS (if you've enabled HTTPS on your site).

-In 99% of cases, your WordPress Address and Site Address should be identical.
+In most cases, your WordPress Address and Site Address should be identical.

 If you can't access your WordPress dashboard, you can also manually control these settings in your site's wp-config.php file.
 The settings in the wp-config.php file will always override the settings in the dashboard, so it's important to remember that you've hard-coded your site's URLs going forward.